… where the vision began!

 two/fiftyseven is a collaborative community of people doing impact-orientated work.
 Our space will be nestled within it and exist in the way we know it… a timetable of classes to enable you to develop wellbeing strategies that work.
 With a wide range of times and classes, there is something for everyone!

-Our Wellbeing Space (the real name to be launched soon!!) will be launching in January 2021.
+So drumroll please….
+The Well will be launching in July 2021.
 We are super excited to be able to offer what we know works and is very much needed on a permanent and supportive basis.
 We are so grateful for our partnership and the people who have been flying the ‘Bring Back the Mental Health Gym’ flag with us for a long time.